 Telecommunications Occupation Tax

-Commencing October 1, 2010, the City of Lincoln levied an occupation tax of six percent on any telecommunication service and any sale of telecommunication equipment within the city limits.
+Effective October 1, 2010, the City of Lincoln levied an occupation tax of six percent on any telecommunication service and any sale of telecommunication equipment within the city limits.
 Telecommunication service includes telephone cards, phone cards, calling cards, rechargeable cards, telephone tokens and any other method or device used in purchasing prepaid minutes or prepaid telecommunication services.
 Telecommunication equipment includes phones, mobile phones, cellular phones, smart phones, pagers, and all like devices.
 Telecommunications equipment does not include computers, routers, hubs, etc. The University is exempt from paying this tax if billed directly to the University.
 If purchasing the above taxable services or items for University business, we are required to deliver a certificate of exempt sale to the retailer.

 UNL as Retailer (Seller)